hazimamran/Mart-Inventory-Management-System/README.txt

 2. Staff ( add new product, Update product list, delete product, Display product list)
 3. Purchase (Payment)

-For coding and documentation can whatsapp 60172383122 for RM150
+For coding and documentation can whatsapp 60172383122